nokia/SBOM-QA/DOC/Objective.md

-# Objective of Study (Intro)
+## Objectives Study (Intro)
+The SBOM Quality Assurance (SBOM QA) project aims to establish a benchmarking framework for evaluating open-source Software Composition Analysis (SCA) tools.
+It focuses on:

-- Explain the purpose and background of the study.
+- Assessing the accuracy, completeness, and consistency of SBOM generation tools.
+- Generating SBOMs from a controlled set of open-source repositories.
+- Comparing tool outputs against reference SBOMs derived from the GitHub dependency graphs of target projects.
+- Providing actionable insights to improve transparency, security, and compliance in software supply chains.